marijnh/Eloquent-JavaScript/10_modules.md

 the files also determines how fast they can be transferred over the network.
 Thus, the JavaScript community has invented _((minifier))s_.
-These are tools that take a JavaScript program and make it smaller by automatically removing comments and whitespace, renaming variables, and replacing pieces of code with equivalent code that take up less space.
+These are tools that take a JavaScript program and make it smaller by automatically removing comments and whitespace, renaming bindings, and replacing pieces of code with equivalent code that take up less space.

 {{index pipeline, tool}}